Dr-Noob/peakperf/README.md

 | Ampere  |  ?       |:x:               |  [] |

 _NOTES:_
+- The fact that a CPU belongs to a microarchitecture does not imply that it supports the vector extensions shown in this table (e.g, Pentium Skylake does not support AVX).
 - Older microarchitectures may be added in the future.
 If I have not added olds architecture is because I can't test peakperf on them since I have not access to this hardware.
 - Ice Lake and Tiger Lake support AVX512 instructions but they only have 1 AVX512 VPU (at least in client versions), while it has 2 VPUs for AVX2.
 Because AVX512 runs in lower freqeuncy, the performance obtained with AVX2 (using 2 VPUs) is better than with AVX512 (using 1 VPU).
 Thus, peak performance is obtained using AVX2, although it supports AVX512 instruction set.
 - Slots column is calculated with `FPUs x Latency`.